BBeese/Interview-Prep/README.md

 - Describe a time where you have failed, and what you learned from it
 - What are you actively trying to improve on?
 - **Why are you switching jobs?**
-- What does your dream job look like?
 - Where do you see yourself in 5 years?
 - Tell me about a time you made a mistake and how did you resolve it?
 - Tell me about something you did at work you are proud of?